You are here

 Provide the children in your preK program with a visit to the garden classroom.
 Explore a wildlife habitat garden planned by children and their families from the Family Stewardship Collaborative (see below).

-Thanks to Kiwanis Club of Albuquerque, longtime community supporter of children through built outdoor environments, preK classrooms may visit free of charge on Wednesday mornings.
+Thanks to Kiwanis Club of Albuquerque, longtime community supporter of children through built outdoor environments, preK classrooms may visit free of charge on Wednesday mornings, once a year.

 Let us give you time to explore bugs, dig worms, water plants, search for shelters, sow seedlings, collect building materials, sing songs -- discover together in a garden classroom.
 Themes vary each month: Soil - February & November; Seeds - March & October; Pollination - April & September; Photosynthesis & Water - May & August.
 An outline of the program will be emailed to the teacher who registers.

 If you would like to schedule a visit, please email CC firstname.lastname@example.org to see which available Wednesday is available.
 Morning arrival times are flexible: 9, 9:30, or 10 a.m..
 Extra adults are always welcome.
 Please have children wear hats and sunscreen.
 Bring your own lunch to eat after program!
 Water and light snack provided.
 Each participant gets a Take Home packet.